scalaris-team/scalaris/faq.md

   0. adapt the path to your Erlang installation in `firstnode.bat`, and `joining_node.bat`
   0. run `firstnode.bat` in the cmd window

-On certain older Erlang versions, you will need to adapt the \code{Emakefile}.
+On certain older Erlang versions, you will need to adapt the `Emakefile`.
-Please refer to the \code{build.bat} and \code{configure.ac} for the available configuration parameters and their meaning.
+Please refer to the `build.bat` and `configure.ac`} for the available configuration parameters and their meaning.

 Note: we do not support Scalaris on Windows at the moment.